 Overview: Alpha 1 Antitrypsin

-Alpha 1 antitrypsin is a single-chain glycoprotein that is produced by the hepatocytes, phagocytes and epithelial cells of the lungs, the predominant producer among which is the first.
+Alpha 1 antitrypsin is a single-chain glycoprotein that is produced by the hepatocytes, phagocytes and epithelial cells of the lungs, out of which, liver is the predominant producer.
 It is made up of a chain of 394 amino acids that demonstrate various glycoforms.
 It has a mass of 52 kDa and belongs to a superfamily of proteases called serpins.
 It is said to be the most prominent among the protease inhibitors in the group.

 Serpins are a group of proteins that consists of proteins with similar structures as that with alpha 1 antitrypsin.
 These are known to irreversibly inactivate chymotrypsin-like proteases by causing a conformational change in the structure of the protease, thereby inhibiting the binding of its active site with its ligands.